-- the detailed status message in the tooltip that appers when you hover the mouse cursor over the status icon. - When you hover the mouse cursor over some parts of the Compound Table, tooltips appear containing more details.
-For example, hovering over the optional matched clusters column for a compound shows you which clusters are matched. - You can set compound concentrations directly in the Compound Table, by double-clicking on a compound's concentration cell and typing in a value. - You can perform many common compound operations through the context menu, available by right-clicking on a compound's row in the table.
-Operations accessible through the context menu include scaling concentrations, automatically fitting the compound to the spectrum, and clearing fits, custom colors, stars or pins. - You can copy the contents of a cell to the Clipboard by right-clicking on the cell and selecting Copy [cell name] to Clipboard.
-You can then paste the contents as text to any other program. - Compounds that you have modified from their default state (including fits, custom colors, pins and stars) will appear in the Profiled Compounds set, and appear in bold in the Compound Table. - Press Delete with one or more compounds selected in the Compound Table to clear all fits, custom colors, pins and stars for the selected compounds. - To make more space for the Compound Table, you can hide the Spectrum Thumbnail by clicking View > Show Spectrum Thumbnail.
+- After typing in the Quick Search box, press the down arrow key to navigate to the Compound Table. - Set custom display colors for compounds, pin compounds so that they are visible even when they are not selected and toggle stars on compounds to generally mark them for future reference. - Hover the mouse cursor over some parts of the Compound Table, tooltips appear containing more details.
+For example, hovering over the optional matched clusters column for a compound shows you which clusters are matched. - Set compound concentrations directly in the Compound Table, by double-clicking on a compound's concentration cell and typing in a value. - Right-click on a compound's row in the table.
+Operations accessible through the context menu include scaling concentrations, automatically fitting the compound to the spectrum, and clearing fits, custom colors, stars or pins. - There are many columns available for display in the Compound Table.
+Display any number of the available columns, (at least one visible) and drag column headers in any order.
+Sort the Compound Table on any column by clicking its column header.
+Click the header again to reverse the sort order. - Copy the contents of a cell to the Clipboard by right-clicking on the cell and select Copy [cell name] to Clipboard.
+Paste the contents as text to any other program. - Compounds modified from their default state (including fits, custom colors, pins and stars) will appear in the Profiled Compounds set, and appear in bold in the Compound Table. - Press Delete with one or more compounds selected in the Compound Table to clear all fits, custom colors, pins and stars for the selected compounds. - To make more space for the Compound Table, you can hide the Spectrum Thumbnail by clicking View > Show Spectrum Thumbnail.